Phanterm/dmhub-docs/README.md

 Just upload all the files in the directory `_site`.

-## Customization

-You're free to customize sites that you create with this template, however you like!

-[Browse our documentation][Just the Docs] to learn more about how to use this theme.

 ## Licensing and Attribution

 This repository is licensed under the [MIT License].
 You are generally free to reuse or extend upon this code as you see fit; just include the original copy of the license (which is preserved when you "make a template").
 While it's not necessary, we'd love to hear from you if you do use this template, and how we can improve it for future use!